Ammar-Alnagar/MILI/mili_qwen3/docs/04_ATTENTION_MECHANISMS.md

 # Attention Mechanisms Guide for MILI

+# Attention Mechanisms (Legacy)

+**Note**: This guide describes attention mechanisms that were planned for the original implementation.
+The current system uses HuggingFace transformers' optimized attention implementations.

-## Overview
+## Original Overview

-This guide explains the attention mechanisms used in MILI, focusing on:
+This guide explained the attention mechanisms used in MILI, focusing on:
 1. **Standard Scaled Dot-Product Attention** (baseline)
 2. **Grouped Query Attention (GQA)** (Qwen3 specific)
 3. **FlashAttention** (optimized prefill)